mosip/documentation/docs/Automated-Biometric-Identification-System-ABIS.md

 ![MOSIP ABIS Middleware](_images/arch_diagrams/MOSIP_ABIS_middleware.png)

-## ABIS interface
+## MOSIP-ABIS interface

 MOSIP interacts with ABIS only via message queues.
-JSON format is used for all control messages in the queue for details go through the [ABIS API Specifications](ABIS-APIs.md).
+JSON format is used for all control messages in the queue.
+MOSIP ABIS middleware requests to inbound queue address and receives responses from outbound queue address.
+For details refer to the [ABIS API Specifications](ABIS-APIs.md).

-ABIS must support the following types of biometric images,
+ABIS must support the following types of biometric images:
 * Individual fingerprint images (segmented)
-* IRIS images (left, right)
+* Iris images (left, right)
-* Face photograph
+* Face image

 Biometrics data in MOSIP is exchanged as per formats defined in [Biometric Data Specification](Biometric-Data-Specification.md).
-The biometric data is wrapped in [CBEFF XML](CBEFF-XML.md) and sent to ABIS.

-## ABIS queue
-ABIS queue can be configured in [RegistrationProcessorAbis-env.json](https://github.com/mosip/mosip-config/blob/master/config-templates/RegistrationProcessorAbis-env.json) file.
-MOSIP ABIS middleware communicates to ABIS through queues configured by sending requests to inbound queue address and receiving responses from outbound queue address.

 ## ABIS deployment
+* ABIS must comply to [ABIS API Specifications](ABIS-APIs.md).
+* The queques can be configured in [RegistrationProcessorAbis-env.json](https://github.com/mosip/mosip-config/blob/master/config-templates/RegistrationProcessorAbis-env.json) file.
+ ABIS system connects to the queues using a pre-defined user id and password.
-* It is recommended that the MOSIP adopters deploy ABIS on the same secure zone (military zone) where the registration processor is deployed.
+* It is recommended that ABIS is deployed in the same secure zone (military zone) where the registration processor is deployed.
-* ABIS system will connect to the queue using a pre-defined user id and password.
 * ABIS system is not recommended to connect to any external network.